julianxhokaxhiu/blog.julianxhokaxhiu.com/src/_posts/en/2010-07-03-lets-make-google-chrome-live-part-2.markdown

 Thanks for reading, see you in the next post.

 EDIT: I've attached a simple project with all of this combined, so just download, unzip and compile.
-To do so, you need Microsoft Visual C++ 2010 Express Edition (otherwise you can copy and paste the code).
-[Download it now!](/uploads/MyCDLoader.zip)
+To do so, you need Microsoft Visual C++ 2010 Express Edition (otherwise you can copy and paste the code). {% asset_link "MyCDLoader.zip" "Download it now!" %}

 **Main.cpp**